FaisalAl-Tameemi/ml-smartcab/README.md

 In __experiment #5__ (see `outputs/output_12.csv`), we increase the predictability of how the agent will behave given that it has experienced this state previously by increasing `epsilon`.
 We note that achieve 86% success rate in this experiment.

 We then keep changing those 3 variables until we converge to a success rate that is higher than 90% which we can consider acceptable for our learning agent.
 The final values are see above in __experiment #7__ (see `outputs/output_15.csv`).

+> QUESTION: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
+How would you describe an optimal policy for this problem?

+Before answer the question directly, let's discuss the meaning of an optimal policy for the current environment.

+From the responses above, we can conclude that our __current environment does not care if the agent arrives with 1 step left in the `deadline` or 10 or 12__.
+This means that although having more steps remaining in the `deadline` is logically a better policy, it actually has no effect on the performance of the policy since the reward for arriving is always 12.

+The optimal policy for this problem can be outlined by an agent's policy which ensures the following:

+- Traffic rules are always obeyed.
+- Planner suggestions are always followed.

+While we can get close to the optimal policy, the agent might take certain actions with negative rewards if it hasn't been trained on these states often or at all.
+For example, since the agent rarely encounters other cars at traffic lights then it might end up taking the wrong actions.
+Towards to the last trials, the learning agent's QTable contains most states that are important for making the optimal decision.